rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 ## 2. Understanding Performance Metrics

+### Introduction to Performance Metrics
+Performance metrics are measures used to evaluate the effectiveness of a machine learning model.
+In cybersecurity, these metrics help us understand how well our models are performing in identifying threats, anomalies, or malicious activities.
+By using performance metrics, we can determine if our models are accurately detecting cyber threats or if they need further improvement.

 ### Accuracy
 **When to Use**: Use accuracy when the classes are balanced, meaning there are roughly equal numbers of positive and negative cases.